fbraem/mqweb/features.md

 > This page is still a work in progress ...

 MQWeb uses the MVC pattern.
 Models are JSON objects that represents queues, channels, messages and other WebSphere MQ objects.
-When the build-in HTML pages are used, [AngularJS](http://angularjs.org) is used to transform the JSON model objects into a view in the browser.
+When the built-in HTML pages are used, [AngularJS](http://angularjs.org) is used to transform the JSON model objects into a view in the browser.